 David Löhlein has been working exceptionally hard in the studio, day in and day out.
-Working towards the goal of his first studio album, a feat not many producers can brag about, so early into their career.
+David has been working towards the goal of his first studio album, a feat not many producers can brag about so early into their career.
 The Stuttgart native speaks about losing all his music on his laptop and finding solitude in working towards the target of an L.P.

 David Löhlein resumes his rather impressive string of releases on some of techno’s most desired labels, pieced together with intricate textures and hypnotic soundscapes on labels such as Key Vinyl, SK_11, Gynoid and more.
 The young producer somewhat represents a new generation in techno that wants do things their way.
 David pay’s respects to the past but wants to carve a future in techno for himself and the next generation of groove infatuated, techno affiliates.

 David is outspoken on his political beliefs and he holds a strong connection with Columbia, thus advocating for social justice and reform within the country.
 The Stuttgart native takes great pride in the visual element within music, using music videos to play on the narrative of his music as well as social problems.
 Löhlein is extremely vocal on his relationship with animals and climate change, David goes to the point of using snakes as a symbolic visual element for his artistry.
 The forward thinking artist is pushing narratives that are progressive and modern, and this is before you even listen to his music which matches his enterprising and positive spirit.

 The German producer crafts his compositions with meticulous attention to detail, evoking introspective soundscapes and slow-release euphoria.
 He pushes a sound that is modern and cutting-edge but when listening you can’t help think of techno from the past.
 A sound that is often characterized as ‘groovy techno’ but in reality, techno was born from groove.
 Some people have it, some don’t, but David Löhlein most definitely encompasses the groove.